How Much Does Hard Drive Data Recovery Cost?

 We publish our rates on this page before you ship anything.
 After a free hands-on evaluation, you get a firm number locked to the specific failure type.
 If the quote does not work for you, we return your drive for a flat return shipping fee.
 For a full breakdown of how large-lab pricing operates, read our DriveSavers pricing analysis.

-Data Recovery Cost by Failure Type
+What Does Data Recovery Cost by Failure Type?

 The cost of data recovery depends primarily on what is wrong with your drive.
 A simple file deletion is cheap to fix; a mechanical head crash requires expensive donor parts and hours of clean bench work.
 If you are unsure whether your drive needs repair or recovery, that distinction affects pricing.